chrisnieves60/retropricer/README.md

 # RetroPricer

+## What is RetroPricer?

-RetroPricer is an innovative web application that provides video game enthusiasts with the latest pricing trends for various gaming consoles.
-It leverages the power of AWS services to scrape eBay listings and presents the data through a dynamic and interactive front-end interface built with React and TailwindCSS.
+**RetroPricer** is a web app that tracks real-time pricing trends for retro video game consoles on the secondhand market.
+It scrapes eBay listings via AWS Lambda functions and processes the data to calculate average, min, and max prices per console model.
+These are stored in an S3 bucket and visualized through a sleek frontend built with React and TailwindCSS.

-## What Is RetroPricer?
-Retropricer is a web app that tracks pricing of retro video game consoles!
-How does it work?
-There are multiple AWS Lambda functions set to periodically scrape eBay listings.
-Specifically, the prices of these consoles are processed to determine an average price for each model.
-This average price, along with other metadata such as timestamps and range data (minimum and maximum prices), is then stored in an S3 bucket.
-The frontend of the web app leverages this data, displaying the average prices on a graph for a visual representation of market trends.
-Additionally, it computes an overall average price, aggregating all historical data since the inception of the tracking functions, to provide a comprehensive view of price fluctuations over time.

-## Why?
-As someone who enjoys playing video games, and has for my entire life, I really do have a passion for video games.
-I also enjoy full-stack web development, and I wanted to delve into AWS and some of its services.
-So I thought, why not combine two things I am passionate about?
-Lastly, I thought it might be interesting to see prices of retro video game consoles on the second hand market, as I feel theres a few things we can learn.
-The secondary market for retro consoles is rich with data that tells a story beyond just numbers.
-By analyzing pricing trends, I aim to uncover insights such as the factors driving the valuation of these consoles.
-Is it nostalgia, rarity, or perhaps the physical attributes like weight affecting shipping costs?
-How does the abundance of a console in the market influence its price point?
-As the project evolves, I anticipate it will reveal more about consumer behavior, market dynamics, and perhaps even broader trends in technology appreciation and collectibility.
+Users can explore:

+- **Price trend graphs** by console
+- **Historical average prices** since tracking began
+- **Insights into pricing volatility and market movement**

+---

+## Why I Built It

+I've always enjoyed video games and a full-stack development.
+I built RetroPricer as a fun way to go deep on AWS while also trying to gain insight on why prices vary so much between consoles, and why prices might fluctuate on these consoles.

+This project is also an exploration into the psychology of pricing:

+- Does **nostalgia** drive value more than rarity?
+- How do **listing volume** and **shipping costs** impact pricing?
+- Can we identify **collector trends** through raw data?

+RetroPricer is both a tech sandbox and a data storytelling experiment.
+The goal: to learn more about market dynamics while building something cool and useful.

+---
 ## Features

 - **Real-time Data**: Updates every 6 hours to ensure the latest console prices from eBay are reflected.
-- **Interactive Graphs**: Users can click on any of the 10 different consoles to view pricing data over the past 3 weeks.
+- **Interactive Graphs**: Users can click on any of the 5 different consoles to view pricing data over the past year.
 - **Time Filters**: Interactive buttons allow users to filter data views to 1 day, 2 days, etc., with the graph dynamically updating to reflect these changes.
-- **Supabase Integration**: Currently used for storing console descriptions and poised to support a future login system and user wishlist feature.
+- **Supabase Integration**: The goal is to implement authentication and have a price alert system to alert users when a given console drops below or above a certain price.

 ## Upcoming Features